 Participants create superheroes to express their feelings and experiences.
 By using storytelling methods, maker technologies and creative writing they express complex emotions in the form of objects.
 For this, children employ technologies such as 3D printing, laser cutting, electronics and microcontrollers or even sewing.
 After the participants created their very own heroes, they face interesting and fun challenges and delve into deep ethical and moral questions in their adventures.

-We offer a perpetual license for each makerspace, but project pricing is also available.Contact us for details!
+Our boxes come with a lifetime license for each school or makerspace, but project pricing is also available.Contact us for details!

 Creative problem solving

 Basic manual skills